SAP/styleguides/clean-abap/CleanABAP.md

 ```

 > **Caution**: For objects which **do** have changing values, do not use public read-only attributes.
-> Otherwise this attributes always have to be kept up to date,
+> Otherwise these attributes always have to be kept up to date,
 > regardless if their value is needed by any other code or not.

 #### Use READ-ONLY sparingly